Pruuva

 Scans text for AI-generated patterns using statistical analysis

-Adaptive oral probe tied to specific passages in the student’s own submission
+Artifact-specific probes tied to the student’s own submission and rubric

 What it measures